teeworlds/teeworlds/readme.md

 ---

-Teeworlds supports two build systems: CMake (widely used) and bam (fast build times).
+Teeworlds supports two build systems: CMake and bam.

 Building on Linux or macOS (CMake)
 ==========================